jzllp/autotests_AKSON/README.md

 Autotests use PyTest, Selenium and PageObjec tools.

+Tests are designed for educational purposes, they test only part of the functionality, and, of course, can be improved.

 How to run:
 1) Autotests are located in the tests folder.
 2) Download driver for Chrome: